The End of Poverty?

 Then, in the 1970s, Professor Muhammad Yunus, head of the Rural Economics Program at the University of Chittagong, in Bangladesh, introduced an experiment he called “Village Banking.”
 It was a concept that would forever change the world of banking—and poverty.

-The banking system that Yunus designed provided credit and banking services for Bangladesh’s rural poor.
+THE ORIGINS OF MICROFINANCEThe banking system that Yunus designed provided credit and banking services for Bangladesh’s rural poor.
 Grameen Bank began to offer noncollateralized loans, meaning there would be no legal documents allowing Grameen to seize property if the loan wasn’t paid back.
 In addition to credit, the bank also provided information, help and guidance to its borrowers.

 Thirty years later, Grameen Bank continues to extend banking facilities to the poor.
 Grameen has reversed the age-old vicious cycle of “low income, low saving and low investment,” and created a virtuous circle of “low income, injection of credit, investment, more income, more savings, more investment, more income.”
 Grameen eliminated the exploitation of the poor by money lenders and created opportunities for self-employment for the vast multitude of disadvantaged, unemployed people in rural Bangladesh.